 If you want classic young adult fantasy series, you’ll love these 7 picks, with unforgettable characters, plots, and worlds that stick in your mind for years to come.
-Read them on your own or to your kids, but they deserve a spot on your bookshelf!
+Read them on your own or to your kids, but they deserve a spot on your fantasy bookshelf!

 Go to the library and you’ll easily find a plethora of young adult fantasy series.
 Too many, in fact.
 It’s hard to know what’s actually worth reading!